 The Arctic SnowHotel (and other snow hotels) is a temporary structure built to last the winter (December to March).
 Each year, it takes a construction crew 3 weeks to build the hotel.
-Water is pumped from a nearby lake, frozen, and molded into the structure.
-To construct the snow hotel, snow and ice is created using special equipment as there is very little snow to work with in November.
+Water is pumped from a nearby lake, frozen, and moulded into the structure.
+To construct the snow hotel, snow and ice are created using special equipment as there is very little snow to work with during November.
 Special designers are hired who help design the hotel and give it a unique layout every year.

 Our Experience At The Arctic SnowHotel

 As Rovaniemi serves as the hub for all things Lapland, the Arctic SnowHotel is probably the most popular snow hotel in Finland.
 The hotel is located 27 km away from the city centre near Lake Lehtojärvi.
 It’s easily accessible by car, or you can request a pick-up and drop from the hotel.

 There are multiple packages to select from when it comes to visiting the Arctic SnowHotel.
 You can choose to

 - Only tour the hotel